jaredhendrickson13/pfsense-api/docs/INSTALL_AND_CONFIG.md

 run pfSense.
 It's recommended to follow Netgate's [minimum hardware requirements](https://docs.netgate.com/pfsense/en/latest/hardware/minimum-requirements.html).

 !!!
 Warning
-    While the package should behave identically on architectures other than amd64, it has only been tested on amd64 builds of pfSense.
+    While the package should behave identically on architectures other than amd64, automated testing only covers amd64 builds of pfSense.
 Support on other architectures is not guaranteed.

 ### Supported pfSense versions

-- pfSense CE 2.7.2 (amd64)
+- pfSense CE 2.7.2
-- pfSense Plus 24.03 (amd64)
+- pfSense Plus 24.03

 !!!
 Tip
     Don't see your version of pfSense?
 Older versions of pfSense may be supported by older versions of this package.